rocketlabdelta/rocketlabdelta.com/_drafts/rail-guides.md

 - Screw it into the airframe (backed with epoxy clay) see [Peak of Flight #489][16]
 - Screw it into an internal structure like a centering ring e.g. [blukhead mount (RG10B) rail guides from Aero Pack][17]
-- Use a Weld nut e.g. [low drag rail guides (RG10A) from Aero Pack][17], other styles of weld nut can be [sourced from McMaster-Carr][18]
+- Use a Weld nut e.g. [low drag rail guides (RG10A) from Aero Pack][17]--other styles of weld nut can be [sourced from McMaster-Carr][18]
 - Use a DIY weld nut e.g. a piece of aluminum tapped for a machine screw, [Make: High Power Rockets][19] p.
 56
-- Glue a nut to the inside of the airframe with or without a plastic nut holder e.g. the [Nut Holder Kit for 1010 Rail Buttons][20] by [SMT Designs][21]
 - Mount a T-nut on a small piece of plywood e.g. [Certify Level 1 by John Coker][22]
+- Glue a regular machine screw nut to the inside of the airframe with or without a plastic nut holder e.g. the [Nut Holder Kit for 1010 Rail Buttons][20] by [SMT Designs][21]
+- Glue it to the surface of the airframe using a bonding epoxy or, in the case of the [ACME conformal rail guide][23], a strip of 3M permanent adhesive

-There isn't a clear winner here--the best method will depend on the size, weight, and configuration of the rocket.
+There isn't a clear winner here.
+The best anchoring method will depend on the size, weight, and configuration of the rocket.
-I like to be able to remove and replace the rail guide if needed so I favor options like the internal T-nut, weld nut, or nut holder--something that adds metal threads to the airframe.
+I like to have the ability to remove and replace the rail guide if needed so I favor options that add metal threads to the airframe like a plywood-mounted internal T-nut, a weld nut, or a plastic nut holder.

 [^1]: I have seen 3 rail guides used on _very_ long, slender rockets and, occasionally, on two-stage rockets but those are exceptional cases.
-You might be able to get away with one, long rail guide--like the PML linear rail lug--on a small, squat rocket but I don't think it's worth it.
-Fly-away rail guides are a better choice if you are trying to minimize parasitic drag.
+You might be able to get away with one, long rail guide--like the [PML linear rail lug][24]--on a small, squat rocket but I don't think it's worth it.
+Fly-away rail guides like the ones from [Apogee Components][25] or [Additive Aerospace][26] are a better choice if you are trying to minimize parasitic drag.

 [1]:  {{ "/notes/launch-rails/" | absolute_url }}
 [2]:  https://scpconcepts.com/airfoil-rail-guides/